threelittlemonkeys/affective-computing/README.md

 ## References

+Laura-Ana-Maria Bostan, Roman Klinger.
+2018.
+[An Analysis of Annotated Corpora for Emotion Classification in Text.](https://github.com/threelittlemonkeys/emotion-model/blob/master/references/bostan_et_al_2018.pdf) In Proceedings of the 27th International Conference on Computational Linguistics.

 Alan S. Cowen, Dacher Keltner.
 2017.
 [Self-report captures 27 distinct categories of emotion bridged by continuous gradients.](https://github.com/threelittlemonkeys/emotion-model/blob/master/references/cowen_et_al_2017.pdf) In Proceedings of the National Academy of Sciences of the United States of America.

 Eva Hudlicka.
 2008.
 [What Are We Modeling When We Model Emotion?](https://github.com/threelittlemonkeys/emotion-model/blob/master/references/hudlicka_2008.pdf) AAAI Spring Symposium: Technical Report, pages 52-59.